Capcom Coin-Op: Big Bang Bar

 Of the company's machines, Big Bang Bar acquired a legendary reputation because of its quality and the fact that its design was completed but the company folded before it was mass-produced.
 In 2006, Illinois Pinball Company manufactured 187 Big Bang Bar pinball machines using parts purchased from Capcom Pinball when they ceased operating.
 Illinois Pinball Company did not purchase any rights from Capcom Pinball and manufactured the games assuming the rights for the game were abandoned.
 No objections were ever filed in response to the Illinois Pinball production of the Big Bang Bar games.
 In 2009, Gene Cunningham sold his remaining Capcom parts to a company located in Georgia, Pinball Inc. In 2011, Gene Cunningham declared personal bankruptcy, and all his shares of Illinois Pinball were purchased by Planetary Pinball of California.

 After pinball

-Capcom would continue to operate the Coin-Op facility in Arlington Heights and use it for their other arcade products.
-Strangely, Incredible Technologies, a company with connections to Capcom going back to at least 1988, would move into the facility in 2002 and use it as their corporate headquarters for over ten years.
+Capcom continued to operate the Coin-Op facility in Arlington Heights and use it for their other arcade products.
+Incredible Technologies, a company with connections to Capcom going back to at least 1988, would move into the facility in 2002 and use it as their corporate headquarters for over ten years.
+Capcom Coin-Op gradually left the arcade business starting in 2003, and closed in March 2004.